yourpwnguy/refine/README.md

 ```
 ### DIRECT MODE:

-1) Using `refine` to read and write to the same file:
+1) Using `refine` to read and write the deduplicated ouptut to the same file:
 ```js
 $ cat file.txt
 https://google.com